Measurement of the $D \to K^-\pi^+\pi^+\pi^-$ and $D \to K^-\pi^+\pi^0$ coherence factors and average strong-phase differences in quantum-correlated ${D\bar{D}}$ decays: Measurement of the observables and fit to the hadronic parameters

 \subsection{Binned ${ D \to \kmthreepi}$ analysis}

 The binned analysis proceeds in an identical manner to the global case.
 In this case there are 170 observables and 15 free fit parameters.
 Because the binning scheme is constructed to exclude $D \to \ks K^-\pi^+$ background there is no uncertainty from this source.
 In Monte Carlo simulation it is found that around 90\% of decays are assigned to the correct bin.
 A migration matrix, determined from simulation, is used to correct for incorrect assignments.
+Fits to ensembles of simulated experiments confirm that the results are unbiased and assigned reliable uncertainties.
 The measured values of the observables are presented in Table~\ref{tab:rhoresults_binned}.
 The accompanying correlation matrix may be found in Appendix~\ref{sec:appendix1}.

 The results for the fit to hadronic parameters are given in Table~\ref{tab:parameter} (with the correlation matrix in Appendix~\ref{sec:appendix1}), and $\Delta \chi^2$ scans in $(\Rkthreepi,\dkthreepi)$ space are shown in Fig.~\ref{fig:binparameter}.
 The fit quality, with $\chi^2/{\rm n.d.f.} = 180/155$, is satisfactory.
 In Appendix~\ref{sec:appendix2} may be found the results for a combined fit to the BESIII and CLEO-c data.